Cleeve Abbey

-Cleeve Abbey is a medieval monastery located near the village of Washford, in Somerset, England.
+Cleeve Abbey is a medieval monastery located near the Washford River and village of Washford, in the English county of Somerset.
 It is a Grade I listed building and has been scheduled as an ancient monument.

 The abbey was founded in the late twelfth century as a house for monks of the austere Cistercian order.
 Over its 350-year monastic history Cleeve was undistinguished amongst the abbeys of its order, frequently ill-governed and often financially troubled.
-The sole member of the community to achieve prominence was John Hooper, who became a bishop during the Reformation.
+The sole member of the community to achieve some degree of historical prominence was John Hooper, a man with an obscure personal history who became a Calvinist, was appointed Anglican Bishop of Gloucester but met his end executed for heresy under Queen Mary I.

 In 1536 Cleeve was closed by Henry VIII in the course of the Dissolution of the Monasteries and the abbey was converted into a country house.
 Subsequently, the status of the site declined and the abbey was used as farm buildings until the latter half of the nineteenth century when steps were taken to conserve the remains.
 In the twentieth century Cleeve was taken into state care; the abbey is now looked after by English Heritage and is open to the public.
 Today Cleeve Abbey is one of the best-preserved medieval Cistercian monastic sites in Britain.
 While the church is no longer standing, the conventual buildings are still roofed and habitable and contain many features of particular interest including the 'angel' roof in the refectory and the wall paintings in the painted chamber.

 Foundation

 The abbey was founded by William de Roumare, Earl of Lincoln.
 On 25 June 1198 a colony of 12 monks led by Abbot Ralph arrived at the site from Revesby Abbey in Lincolnshire.
-The official name of the abbey was Vallis Florida, (Latin: 'Flowering Valley') but throughout its history it was generally known as Cleeve after the nearby village.
+The official name of the abbey was Vallis Florida (Latin: 'Flowering Valley'), but throughout its history it was generally known as Cleeve after the nearby village.
 The initial funding for the foundation was increased by land and money from the family of William de Mohun of Dunster, 1st Earl of Somerset and the Beckerolles family.
 In addition to various landholdings with produced rent for the abbey they held the Right of Wreck, which meant they could claim shipwrecks washed up on the shore of their lands.